 If the landlord does not pay you back within 28 days you can apply to the Victorian Civil and Administrative Tribunal for an order that the landlord repay you.

 If the charges are the landlord’s responsibility and they refuse to pay, the utility providers may threaten to cut off your supply.
 If this is the case, you should apply urgently to the Tribunal asking that the landlord be ordered to pay the bills.
-The Tenants Union can help you apply to the Tribunal.
 You will also need to tell the utility provider that there is a dispute and negotiate with them about not cutting off your supply.
 If the utility provider does not agree to this, you should contact EWOV.